Spanish Verb Conjugation Is Easy: Here's How To Learn Them

 Over time, you’ll naturally learn the rules and patterns through exposure and practice!

-Okay, so you’ve decided to ignore my advice and learn all the conjugations anyway.
+Okay, so you’ve decided to ignore my advice and learn all the Spanish verb conjugations anyway.

-Here are some ideal online resources and a few excellent books that I recommend which cover verbs really well:
+Here are some ideal online resources and a few excellent books to learn Spanish that I recommend which cover verbs really well:

 For books, you should definitely own Barron’s 501 Spanish Verbs.